-According to Tony McCune, VP of Sales, “We chose Amazon Web Services for three key reasons: reliability, the ease and security of the Web Service interface, and the detailed reporting provided.
-But our favorite feature of AWS is the ability to pay only for the resources we consume.”
+According to Tony McCune, VP of Sales, “We chose AWS for three key reasons: reliability, the ease and security of the web service interface, and detailed reporting.
+But our favorite feature is the ability to pay only for the resources we consume.”

-“AWS has provided us with a compounded benefit of increased focus on our core business and faster time to market.
+“AWS has provided us with a compounded benefit of increased focus on our core business and faster time to market," he concludes.
 In today’s competitive landscape, there is no time to get bogged down in building skills that don’t deliver value for your customer.
 Amazon Web Services is a critical component in the continued success of DigitalChalk.”

 To learn more about how AWS can help your web application needs, visit our Web Applications details page: http://aws.amazon.com/web-mobile-social.